meolar/supertux-wiki/Home.md

-> **Note:** This Wiki is converted from the previous Mediawiki format, this conversion is not complete, but progressed far enough that this Wiki is ready to be used again, a lot of outdated information does however remain.
+> **Note:** This wiki is converted from the previous Mediawiki format.
+The conversion is not complete, but progressed far enough that this wiki is ready to be used again, a lot of outdated information does however remain.
 If you find some, don't delete it, update it and/or move it to an appropriatly titled archive page.

-This Wiki is used to document the current state of [SuperTux](https://www.supertux.org) as well as keep track of proposed additions and changes.
+This wiki is used to document the current state of [SuperTux](https://www.supertux.org) as well as keep track of proposed additions and changes.

-This Wiki is targeted towards developers of the game, users are however free to check out what is going on behind the scenes.
+This wiki is targeted towards developers of the game, users are however free to check out what is going on behind the scenes.

-The now unavailable [old Mediawiki based Wiki](http://supertux.lethargik.org/wiki/Main_Page) has been merged into this Wiki.
+The now unavailable [old Mediawiki based wiki](http://supertux.lethargik.org/wiki/Main_Page) has been merged into this wiki.

-Guidelines and tips for using this Wiki
+Guidelines and tips for using this wiki
 ---------------------------------------

 * [[News]] is for keeping track of what is going on in SuperTux development.
 Every substantial addition or change to the game should be documented there.

-* Do not delete information from this Wiki, prefer moving it over to [[Ideas]], [[Rejected Ideas]] or another appropriate place instead.
+* Do not delete information from this wiki, prefer moving it over to [[Ideas]], [[Rejected Ideas]], or another appropriate place instead.

-* Use Markdown (`.md`) for the Wikipages.
+* Use Markdown (`.md`) for the wikipages.

 * Use line-breaks at around 80 characters, the `.md` files are meant to be viewed and edited in a text editor.

 * Run the [validator.py](https://raw.githubusercontent.com/wiki/SuperTux/supertux/validator.py)
-  in the Wiki repository to check for broken links.
+  in the wiki repository to check for broken links.

 * New pages should go to the [[_Sidebar]] for easy access.